piumaio/wpiuma/README.md

-=== Piuma Image Optimizer ===

-Contributors: Lotrèk Web Agency
-Requires at least:
-Tested up to:
-Stable tag:
-Requires PHP: 5.3.0

-Simple and fast image optimizer server you can host on your machine

-== Description ==
+# WPiuma

-Simple and fast image optimizer server you can host on your machine
+Wordpress plugin for Piuma, the simple and fast image optimizer server you can host on your machine

+## Installation

+TODO

-== Structure ==
+## Structure

 ```
 /classes